 Alternative names: Multi-level pie chart, Multilayer pie chart, Sunburst graph, Ring chart, Radial treemap

 A sunburst chart has many names but whatever you call it, it’s still a spectacular type of graph.
 It shows a hierarchical dataset through a series of concentric outward rings.
 Each of those rings corresponds to a different hierarchy level.
 The inner circle looks like a donut chart, but each outer ring can be sliced up depending on its relationship to the inner (parent) circle.
 Sunburst charts are often a good alternative to treemaps, but if you do opt for this type of chart, keep in mind that its radial layout takes more space than a rectangular shape of a treemap.

 If you work in sales or marketing, this type of chart definitely won’t be new to you.
 A pyramid chart and a funnel chart are visually almost the same - if you flip a pyramid chart, you get a funnel chart.
 Funnel charts are very commonly used to visualize the flow of users through a business or sales process.
 This information is usually paired with the revenue or potential revenue amount at each stage of the funnel.
 They are widely used in infographics and business presentations or dashboards.
 In the pyramid chart, each level of the pyramid indicates a different level of hierarchy (among the topics).

 4. Data over time (temporal)

 An area chart is similar to a line chart.
 Data values are plotted in a similar way, and connected with lines.
 The difference is that the area between these lines and the x-axis is filled with a color.
 This helps in visualizing the change in volume over time.
 It doesn’t focus on specific data values but more on showing a general change that occurs over a period of time.
-Here you will find more area chart examples.
+You will find more area chart examples on inspiration page.